XavaDigital/ServerlessSaas/README.md

 `firebase functions:config:set oauth.client_id=yourclientid oauth.client_secret=yourclientsecret`

-For GitHub Enterprise and GitLab you will need to set the `oauth.git_hostname` environment variable.
+For GitHub Enterprise and GitLab, you will need to set the `oauth.git_hostname` environment variable.

 For GitLab you will also need to set the following additional environment variables as specified: